Congratulations on completing the 100 Days of Swift! I expect you’re feeling a number of different things right now.

 Well, I have a few suggestions.

-First, if this course was useful to you I’d like you to consider buying one of my books.
+First, if this course was useful to you I’d like you to consider either subscribing to my tutorials or buying one of my books.
 I’ve provided everything here – all the daily introductions, all the videos, all the tests, and more – free of charge, because I want to help folks reach their goals regardless of their income.

 It’s one thing to code an app but quite another to ship an app.
 You need to spend far more time finding and fixing bugs, testing on various devices, and of course taking screenshots, writing descriptions, and more.